ru22-14/veg-foodie/README.md

 ## Deployment

-This project was developed using Gitpod, committed and pushed to a private GitHub repository.
+This project was developed using Gitpod, committed and pushed to a GitHub repository.

 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken: